Bend-Hack-n-Slash/Library-Bend-Hack-n-Slash-Website/bookshelf/Projects/Reaserch Notes/src/energy/Iron_Powder_Power.md

 * Check PPM that will harm a mouse and or human adult/child.
 * Check how fast rust settles out of the air.
 * Check how much rust would be thrown up into the air from burning iron powder.
+* Check how easy it would be to make the system undergo a dust explosion.
+* How bad is iron powder to breath?
+* How hard would it be to keep the system enclosed and functioning to prevent both rust and iron powder from going airborne.
 * See if iron could be "burned" without a flame, just producing heat.
+* Look up more info on the old steam engine cars that uses a boiler "pipe" which were super safe against boiler explostions.